fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 fleek-network-node.fleek.xyz
 ```

-💡 Keep a note about the domain name as it'll be required for your reverse proxy configuration (NGINX).
+💡 Keep a note about the domain name as it'll be required for your reverse proxy configuration.

 Our server IP Address (this should be public, accessible outside the private network, otherwise external Nodes won't be able to communicate):